Gender disappointment is one of the many controversial parenting topics.

-I simply didn’t feel I would be able to raise and relate to a ‘girly girl’ and was quite scared I would also have a daughter who was disappointed in me for not being ‘girly’ enough.
+“I simply didn’t feel I would be able to raise and relate to a ‘girly girl’ and was quite scared I would also have a daughter who was disappointed in me for not being ‘girly’ enough.
 My third child was a girl, a fabulous birth and I was utterly in awe of her from the moment she waved her delicate hands around (the boys had big square hands).
 Funnily enough, I instinctively followed my baby’s lead as an individual and had no problems relating.

 “They both loved pretty things and still do – both are very creative; one is sporty and passionate about snowboarding, skiing and surfing while the other prefers more gentle pursuits like yoga and reading.
 Both loved belly dancing when they were younger (I was a hopeless ballet mum), especially making fabulous costumes.

 I think having daughters has helped me redefine my own femininity – we all have a great time doing ‘girly’ stuff together now they are young women.
 Just for an extra twist, I have a gay son who was the absolute best at making Barbie outfits when he was little!”

-One mum confided, ‘I desperately want another baby but I am terrified it is going to be another boy.
+One mum confided, “I desperately want another baby, but I’m terrified it’s going to be another boy.
 Terrified.
-I love my boys so much that it hurts.
-If I did have another boy, I am sure I would love him just as much, in fact, I know that I would love him just as much… eventually.’
+I love my boys so much it hurts.
+If I did have another boy, I’m sure I’d love him just as much.
+In fact, I know I would love him just as much… eventually.”